yor42/AcademyCraft/README.md

 ## Changes I have Made
 - Merged LambdaLib2 into the source
 - Migrated the outdated gradle into RetroFuturaGradle(RFG) to keep the mod compilable
+- Remove Analytics as Server no longer functions

 ## Roadmap
 - Migrate RF library to forge energy